DNNCommunity/DNN.Events/README.md

   * Feature requests, bug reports and general questions can be submitted via [the issues page on GitHub](https://github.com/DNNCommunity/DNN.Events/issues).
   * More Information about our [move to GitHub](https://github.com/DNNCommunity/home/wiki).

-**Note**: For the latest version of the DNN Events source code, please visit the releases page, or fork the project to your own GitHub repository and start contributing today!
+**Note**: For the latest version of the DNN Events source code, fork the project to your own GitHub repository and start contributing today!

 # Getting started

-  * [Download and install](http://dotnetnuke.codeplex.com/) (if you have not done already) DNN CMS.
+  * [Download and install](https://github.com/dnnsoftware/Dnn.Platform/releases/) (if you have not done already) DNN CMS.
-  * [Download and install](https://github.com/DNNCommunity/DNN.Events/releases/tag/06.02.02) the latest release of Events on your site
+  * [Download and install](https://github.com/DNNCommunity/DNN.Events/releases/) the latest release of Events on your site
   * Start with experimenting!

 # Suggestions?
 Features?
 Questions?

-  * Visit the [Events forum](http://www.dnnsoftware.com/forums/forumid/20/scope/threads) on dnnsoftware.com.
+  * Visit the [Module forum](https://dnncommunity.org/forums/aff/8) on DNNCommunity.org
   * Add bugs or feature requests to the [Issue Tracker](https://github.com/dnncommunity/dnn.events/issues).
 Help us shape the Events module with your feedback!
-  * Read more about the Events module on our [Blog](http://www.dnnsoftware.com/community-blog/articletype/authorview/authorid/13953) on dnnsoftware.com.

 # Contributions
 If you would like to contribute to this repository, please read the [CONTRIBUTING.md](https://github.com/DNNCommunity/DNN.Events/blob/master/.github/CONTRIBUTING.md)